Creating Element Filters

 Example #1 - Building the "Hide" Element Filter

-Next, click on the "Rules" tab and start to build your rule.
+In the Rules section, you can add specific parameter requirements.
+It is not required to add these rules.
 Be sure to click on the "Add Condition" button to create your first condition in the rule set.

 Your first option in the condition is to select a parameter.

 Next, select your operator.
 The most common operator is "Contains" as you only have to type in partial matches.
 However, in this one, we are going to enable the user to select the pipe or duct to set this value for the rule so we are going to use "is equal to".

 - Constant Value: You will type in the criteria in the Value field.
 For example, if we are searching for chilled water you might use the "contains" operator, "constant value" input type and CHW in your value field.

 - Prompt for Value: This option will force a dialog in front of the user for the Value to be used.
 If you type something in the Value field of the rule, then the text is used in the dialog's prompt or in the Revit status bar, depending on the Input Type option.

 - Compare to Parameter: Use this to look for true false matches of two parameters.

 - Single Element Selection: When the rule is activated, you are only allowed to select one element in the model then the rule acts on that object.
 For example, you might want to select all objects that match the same service type or service abbreviation so your rule would ask the user to select one object and find all matches in the model.